data-pup/misc-notes/cretonne-issue-317/README.md

 (NOTE: Add link to 'here')

 However, most CPUs have faster ways to set registers to zero.
-For example, on x86, one can do xorps %xmm0, %xmm0.
+For example, on x86, one can do `xorps %xmm0, %xmm0`.
 Xor'ing a register with itself seems roundabout, but it turns out to be common enough that CPUs recognize it specially, and often optimize it in register renaming rather than actually executing it as an instruction.